 Where is the treatment performed?

-All of our IV ketamine infusions are administered on an outpatient basis in our beautiful, relaxing office using state of the art technology and continuous monitoring.
+All of our IV ketamine infusions are administered on an outpatient basis in our gorgeous, relaxing offices using state of the art technology and continuous monitoring.
 We’ve got dimmers, skylights, treetop views, darker rooms if you like to be super cozy, heated zero-gravity recliners…. and soft waves on the beach in the background.
 Just being here makes you feel taken care of.

 If ketamine treatment works for me, how soon will I begin to feel better?

 You may begin to feel better within just hours of your first infusion.
 People with thoughts of self-harm often notice those thoughts often lift first.
 There can be dramatic relief of dread and hopelessness.
-Others may not notice any mood improvement until the next day.
+You may notice a mood improvement the next day.
 Or you may require a third (or even a fourth) infusion before you really begin to notice a difference.
 We’ll monitor your progress carefully and adjust your dose and infusion schedule for your maximum benefit.

 Will my current psychiatric medications interfere with IV ketamine treatment?

-You should not decrease or stop taking any prescribed medication without first consulting your psychiatrist or prescribing physician.
+You should not decrease or stop taking any prescribed medication without first consulting your psychiatrist or prescribing clinician.
 We’ll work with them so that you’re optimally ready to respond.

 Are ketamine infusions addictive?